Is Carbon Monoxide Poisoning?

-- Ensure there is plenty of ventilation in areas that contain gas, wood, fire-burning appliances, or carbon-emitting devices.
+- Ensure there’s plenty of ventilation in areas with

-- Purchase a carbon monoxide detector and hang it in an area near the carbon monoxide source.
+- Buy a CO detector and place it in an area near

-- Don’t fall asleep or sit in an idling car.
+- Don’t fall asleep or sit for a long time in an

 - Don’t sleep near a gas or kerosene space heater.